 Revision sessions are run in the build-up to external examinations across all Curriculum Areas.
 A programme of these classes is released and students book on to the sessions.
 The revision sessions are free of charge.
 Additionally, most Curriculum Areas will offer extra classes outside of the College day – to allow students the opportunity to use facilities or to consolidate skills across A Level provision.

-Health and Well-being
+Health and Well-Being

 As part of the Tutorial Programme, various external speakers are invited in to discuss health-related issues.
-Workshops on sexual relationships and health, drugs, sexting, domestic abuse within relationships, examination stress and coping with examination anxiety take place throughout the College year.
+Workshops on sexual relationships and health, drugs, sexting, domestic abuse within relationships, examination stress and coping with examination anxiety take place throughout the academic year.

-All students are involved in weekly tutorial sessions and benefit from time with their tutors in order to discuss personal and academic problems.
+All students are also involved in weekly tutorial sessions and benefit from time with their tutors in order to discuss personal and academic problems.

 Students have access to the College counselling service operated through Tollbar Academy if they need specialist assistance with personal difficulties.